ScottLogic/prompt-injection/README.md

 The project is configured to be linted and formatted on both the backend and frontend.

 If you are using VS Code, we recommend doing the following:
-1. Get the prettier-eslint extension.
-2. Set the default formatter to the prettier-eslint one.
+1. Set the default formatter to prettier.
-3. Configure VS Code to format your documents on save.
+2. Configure VS Code to format your documents on save.

 To manually lint and format, use the following: